 - Digestive problems

-Craniosacral therapy is an important part of natural medical care.
-Our Portland patients often find it induces a deep state of relaxation in which healing from stress and anxiety can occur.
-By reducing the body’s stress response, it also helps rebalance the nervous system and optimize the production of precious cerebrospinal fluid.
+CST often creates a deep state of relaxation in which healing from stress and anxiety can occur.
+By reducing the body’s stress response, it also rebalances the nervous system and optimizes the production of precious cerebrospinal fluid.

-“When people experience craniosacral therapy, the body relaxes, the brain activities slow down and the ego with its defense mechanisms gets out of the way,” Wonder says.
+“When people experience craniosacral therapy, the body relaxes, the brain activities slow down and the ego with its defense mechanisms gets out of the way,” Lynn Wonder says (4).
 “The stored emotions often will surface for the purpose of release and healing.”

 Patients may also experience sensations such as: